 The Watch House is the only building on a 7 mile stretch of cliffs between Polruan and Polperro.
 The small stone and slate building is dug into the cliff, facing south-east.
 It lies in the lee of Pencarrow Head ¼ mile to the west and is sheltered from the worst of the south-westerly winds.

-Inside is one main room with an open fire and 4 bunks built into the walls (one of which pulls out into a double bed).
-There is a bay window looking out to sea.
+Inside is one main room with a log burner and 3 bunks built into the walls and a double sofa-bed, as well as a big bay window looking out at breath-taking sea views.
 There is a small kitchen with a further bunk in it, a lavatory and a passage with food cupboards and storage space.

 There is no electricity.
-Torches and candles provide light and there is a Calor gas cooker, fridge and water heater for the kitchen sink and for an outside shower.
+Torches and candles provide light and there is a Calor gas oven with 4 ring hob, fridge and water heater for the kitchen sink and for an outside shower.
 Wood is provided for the log burner and there is mains water.

 The cottage can only be reached by foot from the road 2/3 of a mile away via the coastal footpath and a field.
-There is parking in a farmyard by friendly arrangement with the farming family there.
+There is free parking for guests in a National Trust carpark.

 Is it for me?